-Sending film to a mail-order photo lab to be developed and scanned is the most convenient choice if you’re new to using film.
-A disadvantage to this is that it becomes expensive if you consistently shoot film.
+Sending your film to a mail-order photo lab to be developed and scanned is the easiest choice if you are just starting to use film.
+If you frequently shoot film, this might be a disadvantage since it can get expensive.

-Among the most widely used ways to save some money on film is to buy a bulk roll of 100 feet of film and manually load canisters by hand.
+One of the best options to cut costs on film is to buy a roll of 100’ of film and manually load it into canisters by hand.

-Take into account that you’re only going to be able to get 100’ rolls of black & white film.
-This is in part because black & white film is quite a bit easier and less expensive to process at home.
+Another thing to keep in mind is that you’re limited to 100 foot rolls of black and white film.
+This is in part because black and white film is easier and more cost-effective to develop at home.

-All film can be processed by hand.
-In fact it’s an intelligence way to reduce costs so that you can use more film with your Canon EOS Rebel XS N.
+It is easy to develop and scan film at home.
+In fact it is an intelligence option to reduce costs so you can shoot more film with your Canon EOS Rebel XS N.

-Black & white film is by far the simplest to develop.
-Chemical temperature and time are not as critical to do correctly with black and white films as temperatures and time are for color negative or transparency film.
+Black & white film is by far the least difficult to process yourself.
+Temperature and time are both not as necessary to get correct with black and white film as time and temperatures are for color negative or transparency film.